nickp10/mcubed-lineup-insight-data/README.md

 * `None`

 #### <a name="Sport"></a>Sport
-Defines an enumerated list of valid sports suppored by this module.
+Defines an enumerated list of valid sports supported by this module.

 * `MLB`
 * `NBA`